kourgeorge/project-origin/README.md

 complex behavior, social behavior, and survival skills.

 ### A Scientific Motivation
-We want to build a framework to get us closer to answer intriguing questions on intelligence such as:
+Project Origin can be employed to get as closer answering intriguing questions on intelligence such as:
- - Can we create intelligent creatures that can develop survival skills such as collaboration and communication?**
+ - Can we create intelligent creatures that can develop survival skills such as collaboration and communication?
 Namely, being put in a challenging environment, can the state of the art AI, using trial and error and evolution, learn how to survive?
 - Can they learn to look for food?